egorovd/fep/README.md

   % kill worker
   exit(Pid, normal).

-  % We can check if the worker is alive before giving. empty = fep:pop_if_alive(Ref).
+  % We can check if the worker is alive before giving: empty = fep:pop_if_alive(Ref).

-  % or if pool not empty
+  % Or if pool not empty and process is dead. dead = fep:pop_if_alive(Ref).
-  false = fep:pop_if_alive(Ref).
 ```

 <!-- Small example: [fep_example](https://github.com/egorovd/fep_example) -->